AidasLiaudanskas/Experiments_on_GANs/README.md

 # GAN Experiments for CUED IIB Project
-Code for training diffrent versions of GANs with few different architecture for Generator and Discriminator The code is built on a fork of [the popular project under the same title](https://github.com/igul222/improved_wgan_training).
+Code for training diffrent versions of GANs with few different architecture for Generator and Discriminator The code is built on a fork of [this repository](https://github.com/igul222/improved_wgan_training).
 Inspiration for the code style/structure is taken from [here](https://github.com/tdeboissiere/DeepLearningImplementations/tree/master/WGAN-GP) and [here](https://github.com/YuguangTong/improved_wgan_training).
 Code is written in Python3 and has no python2 support at the moment.